bazelbuild/rules_license/README.md

   - copyright information
   - ... and more TBD in the future
 - gathering license declarations into artifacts to ship with code
-- applying organization specific compliance constriants against the set of packages used by a target.
+- applying organization specific compliance constraints against the set of packages used by a target.
 - producing SBOMs for built artifacts.